 How is Blood Testing Characteristically Done?

-Onward Typing: How to Find out Your Blood Type at Home
+Onward Typing: How to Find Out Your Blood Type at Home

-Overturn Typing: How to Find out Your Blood Type at Home
+Overturn Typing: How to Find Out Your Blood Type at Home

-The second step is called “back typing” or “Overturn typing.”
+The second step is called “back typing” or “Overtype typing.”
 The liquid part of your blood without red blood cells (serum) is varied with blood cells that are known to be type A and type B.

 Synopsis and Rh Typing

-How Can You Find out Yours?
+How Can You Find Out Yours?

 Do a Home Test

 Hate needles or the consideration of pricking your finger?
 You may be able to find your blood type with a discharge test.
-So-called “secretors” contain antigens in their blood and their saliva.
+So-called “secretors” contain antigens in their blood and saliva.

 Ask for a Test at Your Doctor’s Office